 Unfortunately there is no cure for atopic dermatitis, it is a chronic condition requiring lifelong management and is often difficult and frustrating to treat.
 There are many approaches to management, outlined below, which are often combined to optimise the treatment outcome.

-Antibiotics are frequently required to treat secondary skin infections, often in conjunction with cortisone treatment.
+Antibiotics are frequently required to treat secondary skin infections, often in conjunction with the anti-inflammatory treatment.
 Controlling the itch and bathing the skin with medicated products will help prevent secondary infections, but flare-ups are inevitable from time to time.

 This involves referral to a specialist veterinary dermatologist, who will run tests to determine which specific allergens your dog reacts to, and develop a desensitisation vaccine unique to your pet.
 This option will require giving your pet regular injections over an extended period.
 It is expected that approximately 75% of atopic dogs will respond well to desensitisation, dramatically reducing the amount of medication required to control the itch.